Snewski/Spatial/README.md

 The `Scraper.py` script also needs a search word, which will be used to generate the search results that will be scraped.

+The `Rev_Geocoding.py` script needs a specified user-agent parameter, which allows Open Street Map to keep track of who is using their free service.

 In the `Exam.Rmd`, it is necessary to load the shapefile after saving it, due to some of the column names being shortened in the saving process.

 ## Analysis